AmandaErnar/notepad/vim.md

 Go to beginning of line | H, cmd + left arrow

-Go to beginning of document | cmd + up arrow
+Go to beginning of document | g, cmd + up arrow

-Go to bottom of document | L, cmd + down arrow
+Go to bottom of document | cmd + down arrow, G, :$

 Go to certain line number | :line_number

+Go to end of current word | e

+Go to previous word | b

+Go to the next word | w

 Navigate upwards | k